Up to 35% off Raised Beds

 Soil Test

-Before you add anything to your soil, it is recommended to perform a soil test.
+Before you add anything to your soil, perform a soil test.
 You may not need to fertilize your shrubs at all.
 Soil tests will give you an overview of the health of your soil including the pH and any nutrient deficiencies.

 Keep an eye on your fertilizer schedule.
 Hydrangeas really benefit from spring feeding.